• Skip to main content

 You can top your waffles with an innumerable amount of toppings, from sweet to savory options.
 Here's a list of the classics:

-A waffle maker is an electrical kitchen appliance with one plate for each side of the waffle, allowing even cooking.
+A waffle maker is an electrical kitchen appliance with one plate for each side of the waffle, allowing cooking to be done even.
 Waffle makers cook thicker, fluffier waffles with shallow indentations on the surface.

 You don't need a fancy waffle iron like an all-clad waffle iron to get the job done.